Medicinal Plant Lexicon

 Family

-The circular shape of the goldenrod is spread over large parts of Europe, Asia (with the exception of the subtropical part), North Africa and North America.
-In Europe there are two subspecies (Subspecies -.
-Ssp), Solidago virgaurea ssp. virgaurea and ssp. minuta.
-The latter is common in the heart of Europe's high mountains, not below 1500m.
-The ssp.
-Virgaurea is used medically, it grows in light grassland and deciduous and mixed forests, meadows and rough pastures, it can also reach into the higher mountain areas.
-The other two goldenrod species native to North America are naturalised in Europe, the Canada goldenrod is now widespread in central Europe in shore thickets, along roadsides and on fallow land.
-The genus name Solidago, derived from the Latin "solidus" (= firm, hard) with the common suffix "ago" makes it clear that the plant is designed to help treat bone fractures.
-The epithet virgaurea is made up from the Latin "virga" (= sprig, rod) along with the Latin word "aurea" (= golden), referring to the bright yellow colour of the flowers.
-This characteristic is also expressed in the English name "Golden Rod", which is used for the entire genus, however, here then amplified by the additional designation of "True goldenrod."
+The polytypic species European goldenrod (Explanation: Toady, in biological systematics, a group of species is better described as a “polytypic species”.
+This refers to a species that has a relatively wide geographical distribution and occurs in many subspecies) is spread over large parts of Europe, Asia (with the exception of the subtropical part), North Africa, and North America.
+In Europe, there are two subspecies (ssp.), Solidago virgaurea ssp. virgaurea and ssp. minuta.
+The latter is common in the heart of Europe's high mountains, not below 1500 m.
+The ssp. virgaurea is used medically; it grows in light grassland, deciduous and mixed forests, meadows, and rough pastures; it can also reach higher mountain areas.
+The other two goldenrod species, the Giant goldenrod and Canadian goldenrod, are native to North America and naturalized in Europe, although the Canadian goldenrod is now widespread in central Europe in shoreline thickets, along roadsides and on fallow land.

-The perennial goldenrod (photo) grows up to 1m high.
-It is characterised by the bright yellow flower heads, which stand together in simple or compound bunches.
-The 6-12 ray florets are also loosely around the yellow disc florets.
-Flowering time is July to September.
-The lower leaves are oval or elliptic, the middle ones are oblong-elliptic, the upper more or less sitting and slightly lanceolate.
-In relation to the leaf form it is its hairiness and regarding the arrangement of the flowers it is a very polymorphic type.
+The European goldenrod (photo) grows up to 1m high.
+It is characterized by the bright yellow flower heads, which stand together in simple or compound racemes.
+The 6-12 ray florets are also loosely arranged around the yellow disc florets.
+The flowering time is from July to September.
+The lower leaves are ovate or elliptical, the middle leaves are oblong-elliptical, and the upper leaves are more or less sessile and slightly lanceolate.
+In terms of the leaf shape, its hairiness and the arrangement of the flowers, it is a very polymorphic type.
 We have refrained from a subdivision into varieties and forms.

 Medicinally used parts of plants (herbal drug)